Syosset station: Station layout

 Syosset has two high-level side platforms, each 12 cars long.
-The station is on a curve, necessitating a wider than normal gap between the platform and train.
+The station is on a curve, necessitating a wider-than-normal gap between the platform and the train.
 At places where train doors open, most of the gaps span ten inches or more; some gaps measure 15 inches.
 Black ice may cause commuters to fall into the gap.
-On January 30, 1996, in separate incidents, three commuters in a 90-minute period fell into the gap at the station due to icy platform conditions.
+On January 30, 1996, in separate incidents, three commuters in 90 minutes fell into the gap at the station due to icy platform conditions.

-To remedy the gap situation, the LIRR has installed platform gap lighting, camera surveillance systems, and new platform sections shifted from the current location.
-The LIRR has also added platform conductors to monitor train boarding, and is instructing crews to announce the gap at the station and to assist passengers.
-Further improvements, including changing railroad operation standards and the viable use of retractable gap fillers (such as those used in a few New York City Subway stations) are being examined.
-The railroad has also retained a consultant to review train operations to suggest further changes.
+The LIRR has installed platform gap lighting and camera surveillance systems, and new platform sections have shifted from the current location to remedy the gap situation.
+The LIRR has also added platform conductors to monitor train boarding, instruct crews to announce the gap at the station, and assist passengers.
+Further improvements, including changing railroad operation standards and the viable use of retractable gap fillers (such as those used in a few New York City Subway stations) were examined.
+The railroad also retained a consultant to review train operations to suggest further changes.

-Some Syosset residents and politicians, such as former Nassau County Presiding Officer Judy Jacobs, insist the best solution to eliminate the gap problem is to force the LIRR to close the Syosset station and reopen the Landia station to the southwest.
-Landia is on straight track.
-A mall is being proposed near the Landia station site.
-Michael Pally, an MTA board member representing Suffolk County and who also works for a real estate firm that represents the company proposing construction of the mall, believes the Syosset station should be closed because more parking spaces would be available at Landia.
-Opponents of the mall believe that opening Landia while closing Syosset will just be a ruse to direct people to the mall.
-The Town of Oyster Bay, which controls the Landia station site, is still gathering information before it makes a decision to ask the LIRR to conduct a study.
+In the 2000s, numerous Syosset-area residents and politicians, such as former Nassau County Presiding Officer Judy Jacobs argued the best solution to eliminate the gap problem would be to force the LIRR to close the Syosset station and reopen the Landia station to the southwest; Landia is on a straight track.
+A mall had also been proposed near the Landia station site.
+Michael Pally, an MTA board member representing Suffolk County and who also worked for a real estate firm that represented the company that proposed the construction of the mall, believed the Syosset station should be closed because more parking spaces would be available at Landia.
+Opponents of the mall argued that opening Landia while closing Syosset would be a ruse to direct people to the mall.
+The Town of Oyster Bay, which at the time controlled the Landia station site, gathered information before determining whether to ask the LIRR to conduct a study.